DatabyClara/Sales_analysis/README.md

-# sales-data
+# Historical Sales Data

+Project Description:
 The goal of this project is to identify patterns in video game sales data to understand the factors that drive a game's success.
-With this information, it will be possible to predict which games are likely to succeed in the future and plan more targeted advertising campaigns
+With this information, it will be possible to predict which games are likely to succeed in the future and plan more targeted advertising campaigns.
+The 2016 data will be used to make forecasts for 2017, focusing on understanding which game attributes, such as genre, reviews, and other factors, directly impact sales.
+This will help in making data-driven decisions and optimizing marketing strategies.